Earthport/rest-api-docs/Guides/payment overview.md

 #### The Levels
 1. Contracting Merchant – The entity with which Visa Payments Limited holds a contract to provide Payment Services.
 2. Managed Merchant – These can be subsidiary companies or business areas of the Contracting Merchant.
 These have autonomous control of those users which are attached to each account.
 These are optional for Contracting Clients.
 3. User – These are individual accounts from which payments or collections can be transacted.
-Each user can hold any number of accounts in any of the currencies supported by Earthport.
+Each user can hold any number of accounts in any of the currencies supported by Visa Payments Limited.
 4. Beneficiary – This is the detail of a beneficiary to which a user is entitled to make payments.
 An unlimited number of beneficiaries may be applied to each user.

 Each Contracting or Managed Merchant can be assigned its own set of API credentials so that the Managed Merchant account can be accessed from within Managed Merchant’s own system.
 If a user account is created using a Managed Merchant’s API credentials then the account will be created under this managed merchant, this applies also to payments and collections.